chjiao/PEHaplo/README.md

 # PEHaplo
 PEHaplo is a de novo assembly tool for recovering virus haplotypes from virus quasispecies sequencing data.
+It utilizes overlap graph and paired-end information to recover virus haplotypes.